cybercongress/go-cyber/docs/cyberd.md

 Rank merkle tree can be stored differently:

-<b>Full tree</b> - all subtrees with all leafs and intermediary nodes
+_Full tree_ - all subtrees with all leafs and intermediary nodes
-<b>Short tree</b> - contains only subtrees roots
+_Short tree_ - contains only subtrees roots

-The trick is that <b>full tree</b> is only necessary for providing merkle proofs.
-For consensus purposes and updating tree it's enough to have <b>short tree</b>.
-To store merkle tree in database use only <b>short tree</b>.
+The trick is that _full tree_ is only necessary for providing merkle proofs.
+For consensus purposes and updating tree it's enough to have _short tree_.
+To store merkle tree in database use only _short tree_.
 Marshaling of short tree with `n` subtrees (each subtree takes 40 bytes):

 ```
 <subtree_1_root_hash_bytes><subtree_1_height_bytes>